ErikEJ/erikej.github.io/_posts/2022-01-25-efcore-admin-crud.md

 In this post I will show how you can do this in few minutes with [EF Core Power Tools](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerTools) and an open source community library.

+> EF Core Power Tools let's you create all the code you need for data access against an existing database in a matter of minutes.

 ### Setting up the web app

 First, create a new ASP.NET Core 6 web app, if you use the default template, it will look similar to this: